AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 - Reboot your PC and start the installer again.
 When you restart the computer, all ongoing processes will stop, including all copies of the installer.

-- Don't make multiple clicks on the installer even if doesn't start right away.
+- Do not make multiple clicks on the installer even if it doesn't start right away.
 Sometimes it may take a few seconds to display the installer UI.

 ### Error 1638: Another version of this product is already installed {#error-1638}